JuanPabloDiaz/freeForGeeks/README.md

 - [Free-for-life](https://free.wdh.gg) is a massive list including a huge amount of products and services that are completely free! ⭐ [491 stars](https://github.com/wdhdev/free-for-life)
 - [Free Resources](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone) is a list of free resources for almost everyone. ⭐ [330 stars](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone)
 - [Dev Resources](https://devresourc.es) is a collection of resources for developers. ⭐ [874 stars](https://github.com/marcelscruz/dev-resources)
+- [TOOOLS.design](https://toools.design) is a growing archive of 1,500+ design resources, frequently updated for the community.

 # Career Development